|

 But what Im saying is that we are in a supposedly Catholic

-you are going to sit there as general secretary of Fretilin and say
+country so if you are going to sit there as general secretary of Fretilin and say

 the